Amazing Grace (2006)

 Pitt the Younger: I don't care how important this is.
 I'll finish my shot.

 Pitt the Younger: [exasperated] Oh, for God's sake, what is it?

 Barbara Wilberforce: You're discussing politics with your eyes.
 You might as well do it with your mouths.

-William Wilberforce: I had heard your sight was fading.
+William Wilberforce: They only told me your sight was fading.

 John Newton: Well, now it's faded altogether.
 I never do things by halves.
 God decided I'd seen enough.